Listen to this Destination: BBQ article.

 What You Need to Know

-Rodney Scott’s new cookbook Rodney Scott’s World of BBQ: Every Day is a Good Day will be released later this month.
+Rodney Scott’s new cookbook Rodney Scott’s World of BBQ: Every Day is a Good Day was first released in 2021.

 For those who don’t yet know the famous pitmaster, here’s the first thing you need to know:

 I mean the food that Rodney serves is simply amazing.
-Just as importantly, this great grub represents true, old-school South Carolina barbecue.
+Just as importantly, this great grub represents true, old-school South Carolina barbecue which in lots of ways echo the history of barbecue itself.

 The second thing you should know is that Rodney Scott is a man who embraces the opportunity each new day brings.
 This is clear in his infectious smile, in his upbeat personality, and in his oft-repeated mantra: “Every Day is a Good Day.”